jeroeningen/advidi_test/README.md

 * Substitute 'Dir.pwd' for 'settings.root'
 * Create a Rake Task to 'refill' Redis.
 Useful e.g. if Redis is flushed.
 * Eliminate warning 'I18n.enforce_available_locales will default to true in the future.
 If you really want to skip validation of your locale you can set I18n.enforce_available_locales = false to avoid this message.'
+* Routes with a '/' on the end will not work.
+E.g. '/admin' works, but '/admin/' not.
+I think it's a very simple issue, but because of a lack of time I couldn't find out.

 ##Additional notes